 Magnet – Alnico 2

 And about that Diablo = Iommi confusion.
 The Duncan Custom Shop Iommi set is reported to have a different wind and degaussed magnets.
-So for the umpteenth, no, it’s not the same.
+So for the umpteenth time, no, it’s not the same.
 However, if you have or would prefer the El Diablo, and based on my experience with other Iommi-themed pickups, the El Diablo can definitely make Iommi vibes happen for you.